CityOfBoston/contextual_range_filter/README.txt

   7|Retiree

 The list range order is the order of the allowed values.
-As far as the Contextual Range Filter module is concerned list keys need not be consecutive.
+As far as the Contextual Range Filter module is concerned list keys need not be consecutive, e.g. "1,2,6,26" is fine.

 All ranges are inclusive of "from" and "to" values.